charlesxucheng/aws-study-notes/serverless-apps.md

 * Private endpoint
   * Securely expose REST APIs only to other services within your VPC or Direct Connect

+APIGW can have cache

 Throttling:
 * 10000  requests per second
 * 5000 requests across all APIs within an AWS account
 * 429 Too Many Requests error

-Different API keys can be used for different usage plans.
+Different API keys can be used for different usage plans (e.g. Premium/Basic).